 It was a distinct honor for us to hear from one of your great forefathers as F&M students, Dr. Henry Wiggins, Jr. ’55 P’91.
 During this week -- the 50th Anniversary of the March on Washington -- it was inspiring to hear from an alum who walked with Dr. King from Selma to Montgomery, and who went on to great eminence in his medical career in Chicago.

 Here is a link to a piece Dr. Wiggins wrote in 1965 about the Selma march.
 I’m sending it to you today, the 50th anniversary of Dr. King’s “I Have a Dream” speech, because the eloquent witness that Dr. Wiggins bore to the Civil Rights movement could provide an inspiring perspective as you create your F&M education and seek to make your impact in the world.

-President Porterfield sent this message on August 28, 2013
+President Porterfield sent this message to faculty and professional staff on August 28, 2013

 I’m writing with great personal pleasure to recognize the sustained excellence of two long-serving colleagues, Alan Caniglia and Sam Houser, who have successfully met growing challenges of leadership at F&M over a number of years.
 I am very pleased to recognize their achievement with enhanced titles and the addition of new responsibilities to their current portfolios.

 Alan Caniglia will now serve as Vice President for Planning and Vice Provost, and he will continue to provide invaluable leadership in the Provost’s office during the current transitional year and under our next Provost and Dean of the Faculty.
 The new title reflects Alan’s successful and growing focus on researching and developing metrics and narratives to support arguments for the great value that F&M provides its students and society.
 We will restructure some elements of his current work so that he can focus more time on planning and institutional research, which will serve the College well as we enter a campaign and in a time of considerable competitiveness in higher education.